Skip to main content

 • the deadline for payment

-If you wish to object to a fine, you can use the form sent with the fine and contest in written to the address mentioned in this form.
-You may also contact the police court located in the area of the French Police or Gendarmerie which reported the infringement.
+You wish to object to a fine?
+Use the form sent with the fine and contest in written to the address mentioned in this form.
+You may also contact the police court located in the area of the Police or Gendarmerie which reported the infringement.
 Beware of the generally short deadlines for lodging objections!

 Speeding in France